Roboskel-Manipulation/openpose_3D_localization/README.md

 Example ROS catkin package that utilizes the OpenPose library from https://github.com/CMU-Perceptual-Computing-Lab/openpose.

+## Important note
+The original package has been upgraded in order to support OpenPose 1.5.0 and has been modified to take input with depth information from a ZED stereo camera.

+## Contends

+* **openpose_ros**: The core functionality of the OpenPose ROS wrapper
+* **openpose_ros_msgs**: The messages used to publish the OpenPose output to a ROS system
+* **openpose_ros_receiver**: Receive and utilize the OpenPose output

 ## System
 Tested on:
 * Ubuntu 14.04 / Ubuntu 16.04